KseniaAK/CardsInventory/README.md

 # CardsInventory
-An interactive inventory or handmade cards and supplies used to to make them.
+An interactive inventory of handmade cards and supplies used to to make them.